 Do This for a Clean House

-For some reason weekly cleaning tasks never get scheduled.
-Perhaps it’s because they change day to day.
+For some reason, weekly cleaning tasks never get scheduled.
+Perhaps it’s because they change each day.
 Maybe it’s because you think you need gobs of time to complete the tasks.

 Or perhaps it’s simply because you don’t like weekly cleaning and secretly hope to avoid it while still having a clean house!

 But houses don’t magically get clean.
 The work has to be done sometime, and if you don’t schedule the time it will never get done.

 That’s right: if you don’t schedule a time for your weekly cleaning tasks, it will never get done.

 Schedule a time for weekly cleaning

 Weekly cleaning is like memorizing those nasty Latin conjugations.
 If you want a clean house, you just have to sit down and do it.
 Or in the case of cleaning, get up and do it!

 But when is the best time to do your weekly cleaning tasks?